 Intranet goals are the objectives you create for your intranet.
-Your intranet designer needs to understand these goals to help them create an appropriate layout and design.
+Your intranet designer needs to understand these goals to help them create an appropriate layout and design that fits your requirements.

 In the first three parts we discussed the importance of including a company profile, information on your target audience and how you will speak to them within your brief.